Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 Foreclosure is a legal process that allows a lender to repossess and sell a home to cover debts still owed by the homeowner.
 Many lenders must wait until a mortgage is 120 days delinquent before starting to initiate foreclosure activity.
 The 120 days of delinquency means a borrower has missed four months of mortgage payments.

 How a Foreclosure Affects Your Credit

-A foreclosure stays on your credit report for seven years from the date of the first related delinquency, but its impact on your credit score will likely diminish earlier than that.
-Still, it's likely to drag down your scores for several years at least.
+- Foreclosure stays on your credit report for seven years.
+A foreclosure stays on your credit report for seven years from the date of the first missed payment that led to it, but its impact on your credit score will likely fade earlier than that.

-- Track your progress by checking your credit scores and credit reports on a regular basis.
-You can request a free credit report from each of the credit bureaus (Experian, TransUnion and Equifax) once a year by going to AnnualCreditReport.com or check your Experian credit report for free every 30 days.
+- Regularly check your credit.
+Staying on top of your credit reports and credit scores can help shape up your credit after a foreclosure.
+You can obtain a free credit report from each of the credit bureaus (Experian, TransUnion and Equifax) once a year by going to AnnualCreditReport.com, or you can check your Experian credit report for free every 30 days.